-The proposed project would include construction of a one-story addition over the structure at the north end of the parcel and a four-story addition over the structure at the south end of the parcel.
-As discussed below in this initial study, the proposed project would not result in new, significant environmental effects, or effects of substantially greater severity than were already analyzed and disclosed in the Eastern Neighborhoods PEIR.
+The proposed project would include construction of an eight unit residential building with ground floor retail.
+As discussed below in this initial study, the proposed project would not result in new, significant environmental effects, or effects of greater severity than were already analyzed and disclosed in the Eastern Neighborhoods PEIR.